judasgutenberg/Esp8266_RemoteControl/README.md

 At the bottom is a tool you can use to automatically construct a value token to place in conditions.
 Treat these as variables in an expression to be evaluated as true or false.
 You can use multiple tokens, parentheses, arithmatic operators, and scalar numbers in such expressions.

 ## Reports
-There is support for reports (currently restricted to superusers), which are defined as a form (using JSON) and SQL.
+There is support for reports, which are defined as a form (using JSON) and SQL.
 Simple reports can just be SQL, though if you need to send parameters to a report, you will need to define a form.
 Perhaps forms definitions are best shown by example.

 This JSON defines a form with one parameter